-The Company has made losses in the financial year and further losses are forecast in 2024 which will adversely impact financial resources.
+The Company has made losses in the financial year, however is forecast to make profits and has sufficient financial resources.
 In preparing these financial statements, the Directors have also considered the impact of severe market shocks on Company forecasts, focusing specifically on:

-- the current level of regulatory capital, which was £36.6m in excess of capital requirements at 31 December 2023: - the level of liquid resources, including cash and cash equivalents; - the potential impact of potential downside scenarios on revenue, assets flows and costs, including potential management actions; - the effectiveness of the Company's operational resilience processes including the ability of key outsourcers to continue to provide services; and - consideration of the going concern assessment of the abrdn plc Group.
+- the current level of regulatory capital, which was £222m in excess of capital requirements at 31 December 2023; - the level of liquid resources, including cash and cash equivalents; - the potential impact of potential downside scenarios on revenue, assets flows and costs, including potential management actions; - the effectiveness of the Company's operational resilience processes including the ability of key outsourcers to continue to provide services; and - consideration of the going concern assessment of the abrdn plc Group.